Normaliz/PyNormaliz/Readme.md

 ```
 install_normaliz_with_qnormaliz_eantic.sh
 ```
 script.
-To install PyNormaliz and PyQNormaliz navigate to the Normaliz directory and type
+To install PyNormaliz and navigate to the Normaliz directory and type
 ```
 ./install_pynormaliz.sh --user
 ```